enasequence/read_docs/cli_02.md

 - use the same sample and study pair as was used in the initial assembly submission
 - not remove any chromosomes

+## Ignoring validation errors

+In specific cases, the helpdesk (datasubs@ebi.ac.uk) may allow some genome assembly validation errors to be ignored.
+The following errors can be ignored for specific submission accounts and assembly names:

+Since Webin 1.7.0:
+- Invalid number of sequences : XXX, Minimum number of sequences for CONTIG is: YYY
+- Invalid number of sequences : XXX, Minimum number of sequences for SCAFFOLD is: YYY
+- Invalid number of sequences : XXX, Minimum number of sequences for CHROMOSOME is: YYY
+- Invalid number of sequences : XXX, Maximum number of sequences for CONTIG is: YYY
+- Invalid number of sequences : XXX, Maximum number of sequences for SCAFFOLD is: YYY
+- Invalid number of sequences : XXX, Maximum number of sequences for CHROMOSOME is: YYY

 ## Automatic fixes

 ### CDS feature